How to Patent a Design: Everything You Need to KnowPatent Law ResourcesHow to Patent an Idea

 - The applicant didn't invent the design.

+- The look isn't unique.
 Does your invention do something unique but the design isn't anything new?
 You should consider filing a utility patent application instead.

+- You need to protect a unique artwork or a logo.
 Patents cover object design.
 They don't include artwork, symbols, or logos.
 File for copyright or trademark coverage to protect these items.

 How Can I Protect My Design Ideas?